sasarako/poker_evaluation/README.md

 - Typing second player cards on text block with same condition of first player.
 - Now you will see on hand cards of first player and second player.
   You can clear them by clear cards button if you want to fill another group of cards.
-- Press Compare button to compare which one higher.
-(If someone haven't enough card,App will show alert msg)
+- Press Compare button to compare which one higher and let see the result but If someone haven't enough card,App will show alert msg
 - Finally, You could play again by pressing New Game button on top of screen.

 # Code structure and dependencies